ClickHouse/ClickHouse/docs/en/sql-reference/statements/index.md

 # ClickHouse SQL Statements

 Statements represent various kinds of action you can perform using SQL queries.
-Each kind of statement has it’s own syntax and usage details that are described separately:
+Each kind of statement has its own syntax and usage details that are described separately:

 - [SELECT](/docs/en/sql-reference/statements/select/index.md)
 - [INSERT INTO](/docs/en/sql-reference/statements/insert-into.md)